narengan/cis/cli/cli-glb.md

 **USAGE**

-   ibmcloud cis glb-monitors [-i, --instance INSTANCE_NAME] [-o, --output OUTPUT_FILE]
+   ibmcloud cis glb-monitors [-i, --instance INSTANCE_NAME] [-o, --output FORMAT]

 **OPTIONS**

    -i, --instance  Instance name.
 If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.

-   -o, --output    Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+   -o, --output    Specify output format, only JSON is supported now.

 **Output Table Columns**